 measurement architecture and model

-A contactless measurement methodology was used to estimate the temperature during the drilling of an archaeological pottery sherds object of a TL authenticity test.
+A contactless measurement methodology was used to estimate the temperature during the drilling of an archaeological pottery sherd that was the object of a TL authenticity test.

-Figure 1 shows the equivalent circuit of the drill [31-32] and in the following will be presented the measurement approach able to estimate, through an indirect method and by using a model, the temperature dissipated during the drilling procedure.
+Figure 1 shows the equivalent circuit of the drill [31], [32].
+This section will present the measurement approach that was used to estimate, through an indirect method and by using a model, the temperature dissipated during the drilling procedure.

-The left part represents the excitation of the DC electric machine, which creates the static magnetic field used to move the rotor (M) by using the Faraday-Lenz principle.
-The part on the right represents the movable part composed of the rotor, the windings with resistance Ri and V is the external DC voltage applied.
-In presence of this voltage, a current I will flow through the circuit and the rotor will start to rotate.
+The left image of Figure 1 represents the excitation of the DC electric machine, which creates the static magnetic field used to move the rotor (M) following the Faraday–Lenz principle.
+The image on the right represents the movable part composed of the rotor, the windings with resistance Ri and the external DC voltage V. In the presence of this voltage, current I will flow through the circuit and the rotor will start to rotate.

 Figure 1.
 Equivalent circuit of the drill.

-It should be noted that several losses involve the system [33] and, in particular, the term Ri will cause dissipation as Joule effect.
-By using the resistor R and by measuring the voltage Vm it is possible to estimate the temperature variation during the drilling.
+It should be noted that several losses occur in the system [33], and, in particular, the term Ri will cause dissipation due to the Joule effect.
+By using the resistor R and by measuring the voltage Vm, it is possible to estimate the temperature variation during drilling.

-The electrical balance equation in the rotor can be written as:
+The energy balance equation in the rotor can be written as:

 V=KnrΦ+RiI (4)

-Where K is a constant which depends on the construction parameters of the machine (length, diameter, number of poles, type of windings and etc.), nr is the rotor speed Φ is the excitation flux.
-Multiplying both members by using the current I (see equation 5), it is possible to write the balance equation in terms of powers.
-In particular, as shown in equation 6, the electrical power corresponds to the sum of the mechanical power and the dissipated power as Joule effect.
+where K is a constant that depends on the construction parameters of the machine (length, diameter, number of poles, type of windings, etc.), nr is the rotor speed and Φ is the excitation flux.
+By multiplying both members by the current I (see equation 5), it is possible to write the balance equation in terms of powers.
+In particular, as shown in equation 6, the electrical power corresponds to the sum of the mechanical power and the power dissipated by the Joule effect.

 VI=KnΦI+RiI2 (5)